-- To provide students with a comprehensive understanding of instrumentation principles relevant tocivil engineering applications. - To enable students to apply instrumentation effectively in civil engineering projects. - To enable students to apply sensor technologies effectively in civil engineering projects.
+- To provide students with a comprehensive understanding of instrumentation principles relevant to civil engineering applications. - To enable students to apply instrumentation and sensor technologies effectively in civil engineering projects.

-PO1 Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.

-PO2 Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

-PO12.
-Recognize the need for, and have the preparation and ability to engage in independent and life-longlearningin the broadest context of technological change.
+- a.
+Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - b.
+Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - l.
+Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.

-PSO1 Graduates will be able to demonstrate technical skills with inter-disciplinary approach for executingInfrastructural projects ensuring safety, cost-effectiveness and sustainability.

-PSO2 Graduates will be able to implement various software tools and smart technologies to solve a wide range of Civil Engineering problems with innovative research attributes.

-- 1. Summarize various performance characteristics of instruments and the quality of measurement. - 2.
-Interpret the type of transducer based on the transduction principles. - 3.
-Identify the relevant transducer for measurement of physical quantities. - 4.
-Discover the additional attributes in advanced sensors and their role in Civil Engineering. - 5.
-Discover the use of digital transducers in Civil Engineering projects.
+- 1. Summarize various performance characteristics of instruments and the quality of measurement - 2.
+Interpret the type of transducer based on the transduction principles - 3.
+Identify the relevant transducer for measurement of physical quantities - 4.
+Discover the additional attributes in advanced sensors and their role in Civil Engineering

-CO No PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2
+CO No PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12

-1 3 2 1 1 1
+1 3 2 1

-2 1 2 2 1 1
+2 1 2 2

-3 1 3 3 1 1
+3 1 3 3

-4 2 2 1 1 1
+4 2 2

-5 2 2 1 1 1

-Definition of sensor transducer Block Diagram elements of measurement system classification of sensors transducers static characteristics accuracy precision resolution linearity, sensitivity, range, loading effect, threshold,dead time, dead zone, span.
+Definition of sensor transducer Block Diagram elements of measurement system classification of sensors transducers static characteristics accuracy precision resolution linearity, sensitivity, range, loading effect, threshold, dead time, dead zone, span.
 Errors in measurement True value, static error, static correction, scale range and scale span, error calibration curve, readability, repeatability & reproducibility, drift and noise